Website security is essential for all businesses operating online in 2020.

 This is the most common threat to computer security in general, as there are many different types of malware, including viruses, worms, Trojan horses, ransomware, spyware, etc. Once the malware is stored on the server, it can be used for all sorts of things, like collecting sensitive user data or turning the server into a botnet slave.

 A wide variety of malware scanners are available today and a lot of those are offered for free.
-We wrote an article on installing and using the Maldet malware scanner for this purpose.
+They can be installed using the Maldet malware scanner.

 7. Manage Passwords Properly

 If the website’s administrator or a user sets up a simple password, an attacker could gain access to the account.
 There are multiple ways of achieving this, from simple social engineering methods like investigating the person online to brute force attacks.

 Be sure to request strong passwords when any new accounts are being registered (control panel, FTP, emails, site membership, etc.).
 Strong passwords are long and include a mixture of lowercase and uppercase letters, numbers, and symbols.